-What Is the Fire Suppression System and its Uses ?Posted on Jun 03, 2021
+What Is the Fire Suppression System and its Uses?Posted on Nov 30, -0001

 A fire suppression system is generally used in big industries and offices, which have built-in components that detect fires at the beginning stages through heat, smoke, and other warning signals.
 These components are attached to an alarm system that goes off when the fire has been detected and initiate steps to suppress the fire and stops it from spreading.